WELCOME TO SIMPLY STREEP

-Created in 1999, Simply Streep is your premiere online resource on Meryl Streep's extensive work on film, television and the theatre - a career that is unmatched in modern film and that has won her numerous accolades, including three Academy Awards, and the praise to be one of the world's greatest working actresses.
-At Simply Streep, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, pictures and videos, alongside information on the charities and causes she supports.
-There is much to discover, so enjoy your stay.
+Simply Streep is your premiere source on Meryl Streep's work on film, television and in the theatre - a career that has won her three Academy Awards and the praise to be one of the world's greatest working actresses.
+Created in 1999, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, photos and video clips.
+Enjoy your stay.

 Explore the Meryl Streep archives

-Browse topics by year, genre or try out a search
+Discover Meryl's work by year, medium or start a search

-Mar 16
+Mar

 On this day 40 years ago, Meryl Streep was first seen by a broad television audience in the CBS movie of the week “The Deadliest Season”.
 In it, Michael Moriarty plays a hockey player who struggles with getting older and uses more and more violent tricks on the field to remain in form, until one of his actions land him in court.
 Meryl Streep plays his wife, which says pretty much everything about her character – there’s not much to do or anything poignant to say (if you don’t count “When I watched you in a game it turned me on”).
 This short period of being an unknown film actress lasted for only a year until her breakthrough performances in “The Deer Hunter” and “Holocaust” in 1978, so it’s kind of fun to see Meryl Streep in a bit part, and how she manages to give this character depth and meaning after all.
 For more information about the film, visit the career page with additional production notes and pictures.
 To celebrate its anniversary, six exclusive clips have been added to the video archive, with many thanks to Simona for helping me out.
 Enjoy!